 Your process of projecting and distorting caught my attention.
 Is it a torturous technique?

-With a cultural diversity involving France, Poland, Canada and the UK – how have you dealt with these culture collisions with your work?
+With a cultural diversity involving France, Germany, Canada and the UK – how have you dealt with these culture collisions with your work?

 It may have naturally affected the work in the sense where the work can sometimes be identified as a mix and match, a salad of different sources.
 This could potentially come from my multicultural background where I have always found that mix of cultures natural.
 For me they don’t collide but sit together, it is something I am trying not to be too conscious of though.

 Ideas of preservation and ruins are strongly linked to your practice.
 What draws you towards this aggression towards usage?

 I am fascinated by the idea that an object that was once mundane is now seen as a gem, it doesn’t do anything but being, its initial function is gone.